RandomHashTags/destiny/README.md

 ### Limitations

-Areas that Swift needs more development/support to unlock more performance at the language level.
+Areas that Swift needs more development/support to unlock more abstraction/performance at the language level.

 - `~Copyable` types in parameter packs (current `Copyable` requirement causes retain/release and ARC traffic)
 - `~Copyable` types not being allowed as a `typealias` or `associatedtype` (as a protocol requirement)